martineausimon/nvim-lilypond-suite/README.md

 #### Hyphenation function

-The _Hyphenation_ function works with the [pyphen](https://pyphen.org/) python module.
+The _Hyphenation_ function works by default (`en_DEFAULT` language) with the [same dictionary used within Finale](http://hindson.com.au/info/free/free-english-language-hyphenation-dictionary/), which is included in this plugin and does not require any dependency.

+If you want to use a different language, you'll need to install the [pyphen](https://pyphen.org/) python module.
 Pyphen is available on [PyPI](https://pypi.org/project/pyphen/).
 To install, just type `pip install pyphen` as superuser.
 Pyphen is also packaged for ArchLinux, CentOS, Gentoo, Fedora and Mageia.
+You will also need to install `python`, and a Python 3 provider in neovim (run `:checkhealth` to confirm if you have the correct runtimes for the provider)

-You'll need to install `python`, and a Python 3 provider in neovim (run `:checkhealth` to confirm if you have the correct runtimes for the provider)
+Read the [Hyphenation wiki page](https://github.com/martineausimon/nvim-lilypond-suite/wiki/Usage#hyphenation-function) to have more informations about this function.

 ## SETTINGS